 Depending on the environment, where firewalls are placed in the flow of data, and probably on your staffing and timeline, there are a good foundation of steps that you should complete when securing down new or existing firewall rules.
 The order of the steps depends on whether you’re replacing hardware or spinning up a new environment from scratch.

-Best Practices For Configuring Firewall Rules
+Configuring Firewall Rules To Improve Security

 In general, you should follow the best practice of least privilege when configuring a firewall, which just means to block literally everything that you aren’t using for a dedicated and approved business function.
 This reduces your risk, gives you more control over your traffic, and limits your communication between networks.